Key Highlights

 When I was working at Nestlé, I found ITIL 3 to be overly theoretical and not very applicable to my daily work, especially in release and test environment management.
 ITIL 3's high-level guidelines often left gaps, making it challenging to implement effective release processes.
 You might have experienced similar frustrations if you've worked with ITIL V3, struggling to translate its concepts into actionable steps for your team.

 However, it wasn't until I started working at Apwide that I truly understood the full value of ITIL.
 At Apwide, I saw firsthand how ITIL's common terminology and standardized processes can facilitate better communication and efficiency across different industries.
-By adopting ITIL, you can benefit from a shared language and framework that enhances collaboration and consistency in your IT service management practices.
+Adopting ITIL, you will benefit from a shared language and framework that enhances collaboration and consistency in your IT service management practices.

 Throughout this article, I will share actionable insights around the ITIL 4 Release Management practice that can be implemented within your organization.